mklopets/selenimation/README.md

 </u>
 ````
 ### Settings
-Settings can be specified in `selenimation.js` by changing the values at the beginning of the file.
+Settings can be specified in `selenimation.js` by changing the properties listed below in the `config` object.

 * `baseTypeSpeed` - time in milliseconds between each new character being 'typed'.
 Default: *150*